Calling Test

 5. Love God and Love People

-"Love the Lord your God with all your heart and with all your soul and with all your mind.
-This is the first and greatest commandment.
-And the second is like it: Love your neighbor as yourself."
+Jesus gathered the whole of God's commands into two: "Thou shalt love the Lord thy God with all thy heart, and with all thy soul, and with all thy mind.
+This is the first and great commandment.
+And the second is like unto it, Thou shalt love thy neighbour as thyself."
 (Matthew 22:37-39)

-If you are ever unsure what to do, default to love.
+When you are unsure what to do, default to love.
 Love God.
 Love people.
-You cannot go wrong.
+You will not go far wrong.

 The Question Behind the Question

-Sometimes "Why am I here?" is not just philosophical.
+Sometimes "Why am I here?" is not philosophical at all.
 It is personal.

-You are asking because you feel insignificant.
+You may be asking because you feel insignificant.
 Overlooked.
 Like you do not matter.

 You are His child.
 That is why you are here.
 That is who you are.